sthagen/alexedwards-scs/README.md

 For a complete working example, please see [this comment](https://github.com/alexedwards/scs/issues/141#issuecomment-1774050802).

 Note that the `http.ResponseWriter` passed on by the [`LoadAndSave()`](https://pkg.go.dev/github.com/alexedwards/scs/v2#SessionManager.LoadAndSave) middleware does not support the `http.Flusher` interface directly.
 This effectively means that flushing/streaming is only supported by SCS if you are using Go >= 1.20.

+### Hijacking Responses

+Hijacking responses is supported via the `http.NewResponseController` type (available in Go >= 1.20).
+Please note that the `http.ResponseWriter` passed on by the [`LoadAndSave()`](https://pkg.go.dev/github.com/alexedwards/scs/v2#SessionManager.LoadAndSave) middleware does not support the `http.Hijacker` interface directly.
+This effectively means that hijacking is only supported by SCS if you are using Go >= 1.20.

 ## Compatibility